ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 using:
 `cp -R /mnt/lectures/biol258/Day07/IGV $HOME`

 *Please note!
-The commands given in there pages are examples and they assume that you make sure that the input and output files are where they should be.*
+The commands given in these pages are examples and they assume that you make sure that the input and output files are where they should be.*
+*Some times you may have to copy files to your current directory or expand the example commands to include correct/full paths!*

+**Singularity**